Espresso-Consulting/bigsave-analytiq/TASK.md

 - `YYYY-MM-DD`: Initial `NameError` for `display_df` due to AI chat code placement (Resolved by reordering and conditional rendering).
 - 2025-05-08: Large file in git history caused GitHub push to fail; resolved by cleaning repo, updating `.gitignore`, and force-pushing a clean initial commit.
 - 2024-06-09: Updated documentation to clarify Streamlit Cloud deployment and secrets management.
 Fixed issues with environment variable loading and BigQuery/Gemini integration on cloud.
+- 2024-06-10: If more supplier/product fields are needed for richer AI answers, consider expanding the context with additional columns from the stock and suppliers tables.

 *(Please replace `YYYY-MM-DD` with the actual dates as you work on these tasks.)*